Skip to Main ContentSkip to Footer

 What is the Down Syndrome Clinic?

-We are a referral clinic providing comprehensive medical and professional services to children with Down syndrome by:
+We are a referral clinic that provides comprehensive medical and professional services to your child with Down syndrome by:

-• Aiding families in acquiring specialized and personal care
+• Helping you acquiring specialized and personal care

-• Providing current information on health related services
+• Providing you with current information on health related services

-• Referring families to resources in their community and their region
+• Referring your family to resources in your community and their region

 • Educating communities about the strengths and abilities of children with Down syndrome